wtsanshou/Coding/README.md

 * <a href="Algorithm/Sort/CodilityMaxProductOfThree.md">Codility.
 Max Product Of Three</a>
 * <a href="Algorithm/Sort/LC524LongestWordInDictionaryThroughDeleting.md">LC524.
 Longest Word in Dictionary through Deleting</a>
 * <a href="Algorithm/Sort/Lint846Multi-keywordSort.md">Lint846.
 Multi-keyword Sort</a>
+* <a href="Algorithm/Sort/LC1365HowManyNumbersAreSmallerThanTheCurrentNumber.md">LC1365.
+How Many Numbers Are Smaller Than the Current Number</a>

 >>### 3.5.1 Insert Sort